Streisenberg/Bionformatic_Application_EN/README.md

 # Bioinformatic_Website
  Bioinformatics App

-The deployed web app live at https://share.streamlit.io/streisenberg/bionformatic_application_en/bioinformatic_app.py
+The deployed web app lives at https://share.streamlit.io/streisenberg/bionformatic_application_en/bioinformatic_app.py

 The web app was built in Python using the following libraries:
 - streamlit